RedisVentures/azure-openai-redis-deployment/README.md

 storage-container = "data"
 ```

-app-url can be used to immediatly access the application.
+app-url can be used to immediately access the application.

 ## Configuration

-Use `terraform.tfvars` or `terraform apply -var="name_prefix=my-deployment"` to override default resource name prefix and container image to deploy with the webapp.
+Use `terraform.tfvars` or `terraform apply -var="name_prefix=my-deployment"` to override the default resource name prefix and container image to deploy with the webapp.

+To change the application, deployed as an Azure Web App - change `app_docker_image` and `app_docker_tag` values in the `terraform.tfvars`.
+The source code for the default application is included in this repo under the `./app` folder.

 ## Pererequisites and Limitations

+Azure account, Azure CLI, Terraform CLI installed locally.

 Azure Open AI currently (May 2023) is in the private preview.
-You need to submit the request to Microsoft to enable it for your account.
+You need to [submit the request](https://customervoice.microsoft.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR7en2Ais5pxKtso_Pz4b1_xUOFA5Qk1UWDRBMjg0WFhPMkIzTzhKQ1dWNyQlQCN0PWcu) to Microsoft to enable it for your account.

-Azure OpenAI embedding API currently has strict limits on the request frequency, which might make it not feasible for bulk embedding generation.
+Azure OpenAI embedding API currently has strict limits on the request frequency, which might make it not feasible for a bulk embedding generation.
 Consider using local embedding such as:
 ```
-        from langchain.embeddings import HuggingFaceEmbeddings
-        embeddings = HuggingFaceEmbeddings(model_name="all-MiniLM-L6-v2")
+  from langchain.embeddings import HuggingFaceEmbeddings embeddings = HuggingFaceEmbeddings(model_name="all-MiniLM-L6-v2")
 ```

 ## Testing locally